Orange-OpenSource/font-accessible-dfa/README.md

 Accessible-DfA font is free to download, subject to the licence agreement.

-To download and install the free Accessible-DfA font for PC:
+### To download and install the free Accessible-DfA font for Windows

-Click on the link "AccessibleDfA.ttf" or "AccessibleDfA.otf" at the top of this page, download the file on your desktop.
-Go there, and right click again on the saved file, a contextual menu is opened, then choose “install”.
+Click on the link “AccessibleDfA.ttf” or “AccessibleDfA.otf” at the top of this page, download the file on your desktop.
+Go there, and right click again on the saved file, a contextual menu is opened, then choose _“install”_.
 Now the font is visible from any editors (word, writer, notepad…).

-To download and install the free Accessible-DfA font for Linux (GNOME):
+### To download and install the free Accessible-DfA font for Linux (GNOME)

-In Nautilus, display all hidden files and folders find a folder named .fonts — if it does not exist, create it drag the “AccessibleDfA.otf” font file into the folder if needed, restart your word processor to see the Accessible DfA font in your font list
+* In Nautilus, go to your user root (`~`) and display all hidden files and folders
+* find a folder named `.fonts` — if it does not exist, create it
+* drag the “AccessibleDfA.otf” font file into the folder
+* if needed, restart your word processor to see the Accessible DfA font in your font list

 # Author